Your product page is the revenue driver on your online store.

 Section 2: Additional Details (Optional)

-In an effort to keep the page short, some companies nestle additional details and specifications until accordions and tabs.
+In an effort to keep the product page design short, some companies nestle additional details and specifications until accordions and tabs.

 On Smoko, people can toggle between the description, a list of features, and the more mundane product specifications.

 This keeps the product details section from becoming too overwhelming.
-It also keeps the focus on the Add to Cart button.
+It also keeps the focus on the Cart button.

-On Zachary Prell's product page, shoppers can read a short description of the product.
+On Zachary Prell's product page design, shoppers can read short product descriptions.
 To keep the screen from being too long, Zachary Prell collapsed extra specifications beneath and accordion.
 Shoppers who want more information can expand that tab.

-Briogeo uses tabs in product details section to keep the page from becoming cluttered.
+Briogeo uses tabs in product details section to keep the product page design from becoming cluttered.

 Section 3: Related Products